brashrebel/wp-activity/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.7

 Monitor and display registered users activity (logins, logon failures, new posts, new comments, etc.).
-You can also monitor and blacklist unwanted login attemps.
+You can also prevent unwanted login attemps.

 == Description ==